longnow/node-icu-transliterator/README.md

 let myRBT = RBT.fromRules('a > b; b > a;', RBT.FORWARD);
 myRBT.transliterate('abcd'); // -> 'bacd'

+RBT.register('foo', 'a > c; b > d;');
+let myRBT = RBT('foo', RBT.FORWARD);
+myRBT.transliterate('abcd'); // -> 'cdcd'

 ```

-`RBT` creates a transliterator from an ICU transliterator ID.
+`RBT(id, dir)` creates a transliterator from an ICU transliterator ID.
 The first argument is the ID and the second argument is the direction, either `RBT.FORWARD` or `RBT.REVERSE`.
 If the second argument is omitted, it defaults to `RBT.FORWARD`.

-`RBT.fromRules` creates a transliterator from a rules string.
+`RBT.fromRules(rules, dir)` creates a transliterator from a rules string.
 The first argument is rules string and the second argument is the direction, either `RBT.FORWARD` or `RBT.REVERSE`.
 If the second argument is omitted, it defaults to `RBT.FORWARD`.

 The returned transliterator object has a single method `transliterate`.
 It takes one argument, a string to transliterate, and returned the transliterated string.

+`RBT.register(id, rules)` registers a transliterator with ICU.
+The first argument is the new ID and the second argument is the rules string.
+Once registered, you can access the transliterator with `RBT(id, dir)`.

 ## Rule-Based Number Formats